-- English-speaking, licensed, professional guide to accompany whole itinerary.
+- English-speaking, licensed, professional and charming guide to accompany whole itinerary.

 - French- and English-speaking textile expert Cynthia Samake also to accompany whole itinerary.

-- Two cooking classes with gourmet cuisine for your lunch!
+- Cooking class with gourmet cuisine for your lunch

 - Entrance to all historical sights, museums, etc., on the itinerary

-- Beautiful custom photo book, created and sent a month or two after you get home.
+- Beautiful custom photo book, created and sent after you get home.

-*If you don’t want to do the cooking classes, the lunch included during class time is on your own those two days, since class participants will eat what they create.
+*If you don’t want to do the cooking class, the lunch included during class time is on your own that day, since class participants will eat what they create.
 Cooking classes are lots of fun, but optional; we hope everyone will join in!

-Please note that citizens of the USA, Australia, New Zealand, Great Britain, Canada, and many others do not need a visa to enter the Kingdom of Morocco and may stay up to 90 days.
+Note that citizens of the USA, Australia, New Zealand, Great Britain, Canada, and many other countries do not need a visa to enter the Kingdom of Morocco and may stay up to 90 days.